Robin Sutherland RIAS RIBA

 While with Reiach and Hall Architects, Robin was project architect for the University of Glasgow’s Beatson Institute (winner of the Scottish Design Awards Grand Prix, GIA Supreme Award, RIBA Award, Civic Trust Award and shortlisted for the Best Building in Scotland Award) and for an unrealised Maggie’s Centre in North Lanarkshire.
 This project was subsequently resurrected on a new site and went on to be shortlisted for the 2015 Stirling Prize.

-Robin studied architecture at the University of Dundee, Edinburgh College of Art and at the Royal Danish Academy of Fine Arts in Copenhagen.
+Robin studied architecture at the University of Dundee, Edinburgh College of Art and as an Erasmus student at the Royal Danish Academy of Fine Arts in Copenhagen.
 He has taught in the architecture studios of the University of Edinburgh and University of Dundee.